 “Most concerning are the stacked challenges in energy transition,” added Kent Herzog, Northeast managing director at Burns & McDonnell, who said needs for rapid electrification are “huge, not incremental."

 Mike Taylor, head of ports for Equinor US Renewables, noted flaws in risk allocation at the project level.
-He pointed to the current approach of an offshore wind project developer having to assume risk linked to costs and schedule of a grid upgrade “usually before they’re known or at least estimated to the degree any one of us would feel comfortable signing on to."
+He said an offshore wind project developer must assume risk linked to costs and schedule of a grid upgrade “usually before they’re known or at least estimated to the degree any one of us would feel comfortable signing on to."

 Said Taylor: “Better allocation means better execution and lower cost to the whole supply chain."